 The Trouble with Assumptions

-Assumptions aren't all bad.
-Of course, they sometimes draw their energy from unfair stereotypes or unexamined beliefs we unconsciously inherit from our families or culture.
-No one knows the origin of this particular assumption, but many Korean senior citizens refuse to use an electric fan while sleeping for fear that it will negatively affect the oxygen level or temperature of the sleeper.
+Assumptions often draw their energy from stereotypes and unexamined beliefs we absorb from our families or culture.
+For example, many Korean senior citizens refuse to use an electric fan while sleeping for fear that it will negatively affect the oxygen level or temperature of the sleeper.
+“Fans can kill!” they insist.
+The myth is dying out, but there are still quite a few older folks who continue to resist the nighttime fan.

-Tragically, children can absorb racist or classist opinions from their formative communities: families, siblings or other role models.
-But when faced with a snap decision, assumptions can be helpful.
+But when faced with a snap decision, assumptions can be existentially helpful.

-Our brains can only process a limited amount of information per moment and making an assumption can provide a shortcut to appropriate action.
-If I see a roaring, slobbering bear charging in my general direction, it would not behoove me to set aside my assumptions about bloodthirsty bears and offer him a scratch behind the ears instead of finding the best way to avoid being eaten.
+Our brains can only process a limited amount of information per moment, and making an assumption can provide a vital shortcut to appropriate action.
+If I see a roaring, slobbering bear charging in my general direction, it would not behoove me to examine my assumptions about mammals of the bear variety.
+Better to lean on the assumption that this creature is dangerous and a swift escape is in my best interest.

 An assumption is a mini-belief that we've absorbed as being true, and can safely and uncritically apply that belief to the world around us.
 Most of the time assumptions work well enough so that we don't need to question them.
 When a baby is clothed in a cute little blue outfit, it's probably safe to refer to the infant as he or him (in our culture- not in some others!).
-When we read a novel or watch a TV drama, we have certain expectations such as a coherent story arc, characters interacting, and maybe vivid descriptions of the settings and circumstances of the story.
+When we read a novel or watch a TV drama, we assume that it will contain a coherent story arc, characters interacting, and maybe vivid descriptions of the settings and circumstances of the story.
+When a story or show does not meet those expectations, we might either appreciate the novelty of the departure from the norm or, more commonly, we give it zero stars.
+Assuming that the laws of physics will hold up from moment to moment has proven to be a reliable and efficient way to move through the world, but a peek into the underlying quantum realm can make one wonder how much of reality is illusory.

 We're talking about unexamined beliefs or expectations, accepting a "truth" without pausing to gather evidence to support it; agreeing that everyone "just knows" that's the way things are.
-In the case of mad bears, a quick assumption is life-saving, but not so much when you encounter the sayings of people who don't share your culture, language, social and economic status, political realities or worldview, and whose own assumptions are radically different than ours.
+In the case of mad bears, a quick assumption is life-saving.
+Not so much when you encounter people who don't share your culture, language, social and economic status, political realities or worldview.
+Their sets of assumptions are radically different from ours, and ignoring that fact guarantees misunderstanding.

-James Kugel in his book How to Read the Bible: A Guide to Scripture, Then and Now outlines four well-worn common assumptions about how the Bible should be read.
+James Kugel in his book How to Read the Bible: A Guide to Scripture, Then and Now outlines four well-worn common assumptions that inform so many interpretive approaches to the Bible.
 These four categories of expectations of biblical texts are not unique to us, they've been around since the misty origins of the Torah.
 Ancient interpreters saw no reason to examine their inherited standpoints; As you'll see, creative interpretation beyond any context was not only allowed, but expected.
 Here we have summarized Kugel's four assumptions:

 Assumption One